Video marketing is widely used in modern business. According to We are Social, 70% of marketers plan to use video marketing in 2019.

 - CTAs: included via the advanced video hosting platform

 - Cost: It starts at $19 per month for the Starter plan.
 Premium ($125/month) plans are available for users who need more features—API access, monetization, phone support—and bandwidth.
-You can also get a custom plan tailored to your needs and also get an access to our advanced video hosting platform for more security and china video hosting.
+You can also get a custom plan tailored to your needs and also get access to our advanced video hosting platform for more security and china video hosting.

 In this blog post, we’ve introduced you to video hosting platforms for video marketing.
 We’ve also covered some of the key considerations when choosing one of these platforms.